Graph theory inspired anomaly detection at the LHC: Anomaly detection at the LHC

 Fig.~\ref{fig:gae_arch} shows a schematic illustration of the GNN-based autoencoder developed in this work.
 The encoder consists of a stack of custom message-passing blocks built upon the edge convolution (EdgeConv) layer introduced in Ref.~\cite{wang2019dynamic}.
 Each encoder block is designed to update the node features $x_i$ by incorporating information from the neighboring node features $x_j$ and the corresponding edge features $e_{ij}$.
 These blocks do not update the edge features.
 Instead, they reuse the same three relative features from the input layer as listed in Eq.~(\ref{eq:interaction_gae}).
 Each block is composed of two linear layers, both using a 64-dimensional auxiliary space for the node features.
 In the final block, the second layer outputs a lower-dimensional representation $x_{\rm latent}$ forming the bottleneck of the autoencoder.
 For each node $i$, the message-passing operation of layer $\ell$ is given by

 where we sum over the neighbors $j$ of node $i$.
 The matrices $W_{e,k}^\ell$ of the encoder with $k=1,2$ contain trainable weights, which are shared across all nodes and edges but vary from layer to layer.
 In addition, a residual connection~\cite{he2016deep} is applied after each block by adding the original node features $x_i^\ell$ to the updated representation.
 This helps to preserve important node-level information, ensures better gradient flow, and enables deeper network architectures.
 The sequence of encoder blocks maps the input graph to a lower-dimensional latent node representation ${x}_{\rm latent}$ with dimension $d_{\text{latent}}$.
 This latent representation focuses solely on node-specific information and does not retain explicit edge features.
 A hyperparameter scan showed that $d_{\text{latent}} = 2$ provides the best performance, creating a tight bottleneck that ensures only a compressed summary of the original information is passed to the decoder.
+Although the latent space is defined per node, the input information is distributed between node features and edge features.
+For a graph with $N$ nodes and $2N-3$ edges, this corresponds to approximately $3N$ input degrees of freedom, even for the sparsest Laman graph structures considered here.
+Since the latent representation is restricted to node variables, a three-dimensional latent space would not constitute a bottleneck.
+A one-dimensional latent space was found to be insufficient to reconstruct the jet structure, while a two-dimensional latent space provides the minimal capacity required to capture the relevant features, corresponding to a compression factor of roughly $2/3$.
+The compression factor is more significant for unique-$k$ graphs.
+We therefore refer to this choice as a tight bottleneck.

 The decoder architecture consists of two independent branches that operate on the latent node features $x_{\text{node}}$.
 The first branch reconstructs the node features and consists of a stack of decoder blocks that are structurally analogous to those in the encoder.
 The second branch reconstructs the edge features.
 A key difference in the decoder is the absence of edge inputs: the decoder blocks form messages by combining the features ${x}_i$ of node $i$ with the features of the neighboring nodes ${x}_j$ by concatenating them element-wise as ${x}_i - {x}_j$, as in the original EdgeConv proposal~\cite{wang2019dynamic}.
 The message-passing operation for the decoder block is given by